keisersoze/assignment2/README.md

 Since the matrix specialization does not depend on a change in the template structure of `matrix_ref<T,type>` (being `type` both the placeholder for the type and the type decoration) then `matrix_wrap<E>` is oblivious to any change in the static variant, meaning that no change has been necessary and the client is free to pass a static `matrix_ref<T,type>` to any `matrix_wrap<E>` as in the previous assignment.

 Operators for matrix sum and multiplication are now available.
-Any expression containing these operators is evaluated as a `matrix_wrap<E>`.
 Their behaviour is described in their own Design section.

-Below are presented all the operation offered by `matrix <E>` and `shared_matrix  <E>` classes.
+Below are presented all the operation offered by matrix classes.

 ### Examples